 Bankruptcy and consumer proposals are legal processes that provide relief from debt.
 To file for bankruptcy, a debtor must owe $1,000 and be unable to pay their debts as they become due.
 All assets vest (belong) to the Trustee for the general benefit of the creditors.
 A consumer proposal is available to those debtors (individuals) that owe less than $250,000, excluding residential mortgage, and can complete the terms of the proposal within five years.
 Assets do not vest (belong) to the Administrator.
-Either option must be filed through a licensed insolvency trustee such as Fox-Miles & Associates Inc. in Edmonton.
+Either option must be filed through a processional, such as Fox-Miles & Associates Inc. Licensed Insolvency Trustee in Edmonton.

 Depending on your financial situation, the following options are available to you: